 - The federal government increased Kentucky's vaccine supply for the third time in three weeks, this time by 6%, for a total increase of 28% from what the state was previously receiving three weeks ago. - Numerous initiatives across the state, where the work to provide equitable access for the vaccine, have come to fruition.
-Initiatives include Blue Grass Community Action Partnership, offering free transportation to and from two regional vaccination sites for residents in 11 counties; Norton Healthcare, launching vaccine clinics to reach at-risk, underserved individuals ages 70 or older in Louisville at St. Stephen Baptist Church and Bates Memorial Baptist Church; University of Kentucky, offering four outreach clinics on successive Saturdays, targeting areas with underserved populations due to race, language or other barriers; and rural health clinics, providing local outreach to assist vulnerable populations with access to the vaccine.
+Initiatives include Blue Grass Community Action Partnership, offering free transportation to and from two regional vaccination sites for residents in 11 counties; Norton Healthcare, launching vaccine clinics to reach at-risk, underserved individuals ages 70 or older in Louisville at St. Stephen Baptist Church and Bates Memorial Baptist Church; University of Kentucky, offering four outreach clinics on successive Saturdays, targeting areas with underserved populations due to race, language, economic or other barriers; and rural health clinics, providing local outreach designed to assist vulnerable populations get access to the vaccine.
+To learn more, see the full release.